Jobs for New England Procedures + Requirements

 To request funds, members will submit a JNE project application for each loan that identifies the borrower and specifies the terms of the loan including the interest rate, term, and what the loan proceeds will be used for.
 Members can use this calculator to assist with pricing before applying.

 - Take-Down and Disbursement: Following FHLBank Boston approval of a Traditional JNE project, members will be provided with simple instructions to take down the JNE advance.
-Disbursements must be made within 90 days of the member request or by November 19, 2021, whichever is earlier.
-JNE Recovery Grant funds are automatically deposited to the member’s IDEAL Way account following FHLBank Boston approval of the grantee list.
+Disbursements must be made within 90 days of the member request or by December 30, 2022, whichever is earlier.

-- Reporting Requirements: For Traditional JNE, members are required to supply a copy of the promissory note within one month of JNE funds being disbursed.
+- Reporting Requirements: Members are required to supply a copy of the promissory note within one month of JNE funds being disbursed.
 As part of this submission, members complete a short, one-time online report describing how the funds were used and demonstrating that the spread did not exceed the member’s typical spread for a loan of comparable risk and term.
-For the JNE Recovery Grant Program, members have 30 days after disbursement to report on the deployment of funds to eligible grantees and upload evidence of the funding award(s).